GSanmi1/VulnCheckList/LSBO/README.md

 ### Description.

 A *Linear Stack Buffer Overflow* is a vulnerability in which a contiguous fixed-size stack memory region gets stuffed with an amount of data bigger than the storage capacity of the structure resulting in the overwriting of adyacent memory regions.
+More information on the following [link](https://gsanmi1.github.io/2025-11-06-LSBO/)

 <br>